American Pit Bull Terriers are strong, loving, adorable dogs that make excellent companions and can be trained to become a caring part of any family.

 Don’t try to trick your dog by changing the rules or only allowing him to do things on certain occasions.

 If your dog is not allowed in the bedroom, keep it that way and never allow him in.
-Don’t mess with his mind and leave him wondering whether or not he has done something wrong.
+Please don’t mess with his mind and leave him wondering whether or not he has done something wrong.

-Consistency is key not only for you but also for the mental well-being of your dog.
-They enjoy having routines and start to feel insecure when they are not sure of what to do.
+Consistency is critical not only for you but also for your dog’s mental well-being.
+They enjoy having routines and feel insecure when they are not sure of what to do.

 Dogs can sense anxiety and tension, so it is best to keep your emotions consistent as well.